open-compensation-token-license/license-token-website/wikisrc/axie-infinity-s-blockchain-for-open-source-funding.md

 ### Axie Infinity’s Contribution

 Axie Infinity offers a viable model for how blockchain gaming can influence open source funding.
 The game's success has generated substantial financial capital, and its community-focused governance model provides insights into decentralized funding structures.
 Leveraging tokens like AXS could facilitate donations or investments into open-source projects, providing a continuous, decentralized funding stream directly tied to the project's success and community engagement.
+Explore more about this in [Blockchain for Open Source Funding](https://www.license-token.com/wiki/blockchain-for-open-source-funding).

 ### Tokenomics and Incentive Alignment

 Tokenomics, the study of blockchain-based economic incentives, is key to using Axie Infinity’s model for open source funding.
 By issuing project-specific tokens, developers can incentivize contributions, distribute rewards, and ensure that stakeholders who add value are compensated.
 This creates a feedback loop: contributors are financially motivated to improve the project, leading to enhancements that potentially increase the project's value and, consequently, the token's value.
+For further reading, see [Tokenizing Open Source Licenses](https://www.license-token.com/wiki/tokenizing-open-source-licenses).

 ## Case Studies and Potential Implementations

 ### Successful Projects Using Similar Models

 Several open-source projects have adopted blockchain-based funding using tokens and decentralized mechanisms.
 For example, [Gitcoin](https://gitcoin.co/) leverages Ethereum to reward contributors to open-source projects.
 It uses quadratic funding to prioritize contributions based on community engagement rather than sheer financial input, embodying a similar community-driven approach seen in Axie Infinity.
+Learn more about Gitcoin in [What is Gitcoin](https://www.license-token.com/wiki/what-is-gitcoin).

 ### Implementing Axie’s Model